Climate Adaptation Labs

 Tampere is the third largest city in Finland, with a population of nearly 260,000 residents.
 Located in the south of the country, the city is facing increasing drought and heat stress, as well as urban flooding.
 These climate risks are increasingly impacting residents’ health, particularly in vulnerable population groups.

-Kuopio, a city in the Finnish Lakeland, faces similar climate challenges.
-By collaborating with Tampere in the planning process of their Climate Adaptation Lab, Kuopio will assess the potential to replicate solutions for a climate adapted daycare centre in their city.
+Kuopio, a city in the Finnish Lakeland, faces similar climate challenges to the Tampere Climate Adaptation.
+Through collaboration in the planning process, Kuopio will assess the potential to replicate solutions for a climate adapted daycare centre in their city.

 The coastal province of Fryslân in the north of the Netherlands.
 The region is facing increasing extreme weather, making it more susceptible to flooding, drought and sea level rise.
 To address these challenges, the Climate Adaptation Lab will explore solutions to water safety and fresh water availability, particularly in the context of conflicting socio-economic interests from proposed extensions to ports.